The Great Displacement: Climate Change and the Next American Migration

 A #1 Amazon bestseller

-A human-centered narrative with national scope, The Great Displacement is the first book to report on climate migration in the US.
+A human-centered narrative with national scope, The Great Displacement is “a vivid tour of the new human geography just coming into view” (David Wallace-Wells, New York Times bestselling author of The Uninhabitable Earth).
 From half-drowned Louisiana to fire-scorched California, from the dried-up cotton fields of Arizona to the soaked watersheds of inland North Carolina, people are moving.
-In the last decade alone, the federal government has sponsored the relocation of tens of thousands of families away from flood zones, and tens of thousands more have moved of their own accord in the aftermath of natural disasters.
-Insurance and mortgage markets are already shifting to reflect mounting climate risk, pushing more people away from their homes.
-Rising seas have already begun to sink eastern coastal cities, while extreme heat, unprecedented drought, and unstoppable wildfires plague the west.
+In the last few decades, the federal government has moved tens of thousands of families away from flood zones, and tens of thousands more have moved of their own accord in the aftermath of natural disasters.
+Insurance and mortgage markets are already shifting to reflect mounting climate risk, pricing people out of risky areas.

 Editorial Reviews